 Aside from the impact to their balance and ability to walk at a quick pace, many people with Parkinson’s become self-conscious about their reduced arm swing and changes in gait.
 This can lead to avoiding social situations, which can have a negative impact on emotional wellbeing.
 One way to counter this symptom is with “big” exercises.

 Big exercises are an element included in workouts with our Wellthon mobile app.
 As part of the evidence-based Delay the Disease program, participants have seen measurable improvement in balance, gait and range of motion.
-The goal of our exercise program for Parkinson’s is to improve quality of life and reverse the progress of symptoms, such as smaller movement.
+The goal of our exercise program for Parkinson’s is to improve quality of life and provide better control of symptoms, such as smaller movement.